Big Mick

-"Big" Mick Hughes (born 1960) is the live British audio engineer for Metallica, a position he has held since 1984.
+"Big" Mick Hughes (born 1960) is the British live audio engineer for Metallica, a position he has held since 1984.
+He had to miss the 2021 shows due to post-COVID-19 travel restrictions and was replaced as FOH engineer by Greg Price who continues to mix Metallica on their 2023/2024 M72 World Tour.

 He was born in 1960 and grew up in Birmingham, England.
 While an apprentice at British Steel Corporation, he studied electronics at a local technical college and also gained experience on the thriving Midlands music scene including working as a roadie for Judas Priest.
-In the early 1980s, working for the PA company Techserve he engineered for bands including UB40, Dennis Brown, Yellowman, and Jungle Man before becoming the touring sound engineer for The Armoury Show, who featured ex The Skids singer Richard Jobson and ex Siouxsie and the Banshees guitarist John McGeoch.
+In the early 1980s, working for the PA company Texserv he engineered for bands including UB40, Dennis Brown, Yellowman, and Jungle Man before becoming the touring sound engineer for The Armoury Show, who featured ex The Skids singer Richard Jobson and ex Siouxsie and the Banshees guitarist John McGeoch.

 The Armoury Show's management company QPrime then asked Mick to engineer a band they had just signed called Metallica (prompting Mick to ask "What's heavy metal?" when told the genre of music they played) starting a relationship that has lasted nearly 40 years.

-Big Mick has mixed Metallica at every one of the more than 1500 shows they have performed since their November 1984 tour of Europe, with one exception: on the Poor Re-Touring Me Tour, Mick was hospitalised with heart palpitations.
+Big Mick mixed Metallica at every one of the more than 1500 shows they have performed between their November 1984 tour of Europe and 2020, with one exception: on the Poor Re-Touring Me Tour, Mick was hospitalised with heart palpitations.
 Michael J "Geese" Graphix, Audio System Engineer for Electrotec and mix engineer for such acts as Guns N' Roses and Nine Inch Nails, stepped in and mixed FOH for two shows: 24 July 1998 in Antioch, Tennessee, and 25 July 1998 in Noblesville, Indiana.
 Big Mick recovered and continued his reign at the Metallica console.
 His contract with Metallica supposedly states that he has to be called by his moniker, although amongst the band themselves he is known as Full Roar.